ValeWasTaken/Programming_Books/README.md

 <strong><End of table of contents until more programs are uploaded to this repository.></strong>

-Please note: These repositories may not contain all of the exercises, examples, and so forth in the book.
-I skip some that are too easy / boring sometimes, other times I may skip one because it's too difficult or any other reason.
+Please note: These repositories may not contain all of the exercises in each book.
 Whatever I do post, however, I fully understand.
 So if you have any questions please feel free to contact me!